believer/willcodefor.beer/posts/advent-of-code-2021-day-1.md

 }
 ```

-### Performance
+## Performance

-For fun, and since it's included in [cargo-aoc](https://github.com/gobanos/cargo-aoc), I like to run benchmarks on my solutions.
+For fun I benchmark my solutions.
 It's also hilarious to see how fast Rust is.
+Benchmarking comes included with [cargo-aoc](https://github.com/gobanos/cargo-aoc) which means there's no hassle to do it either, just run `cargo aoc bench`.

 | Part | Time                                  |
 | ---- | ------------------------------------- |